morelandjs/xenon-prediction/README.md

 ```
 pip install -r requirements.txt
 ```
-Then run `python3 -m src.plots` from the git repo directory to generate the prediction figures.
+Then run `python3 -m src.plots` from the git repo directory to regenerate the prediction figures.

 ## Figure captions

 ### Xenon cross section

-The Trento initial condition model takes as input the inelastic nucleon-nucleon cross section and an overall entropy normalization factor which should be tuned at each beam energy.
+The Trento initial condition model takes as input the inelastic nucleon-nucleon cross section and an overall entropy normalization factor which should be tuned at each collision beam energy.
 To make predictions for Xe+Xe collisions at 5.44 TeV, we need to extrapolate their values from previous measurements.

 The inelastic nucleon-nucleon cross section is measured experimentally.
 We use measurements made at 0.2, 2.76, 5.02 and 7 TeV listed with references on the [Trento documentation page](http://qcd.phy.duke.edu/trento/usage.html).
 The cross section values are then fit with a second order polynomial in log(√s).